Urmston: History

 Urmston Old Hall was the home of the manorial lord, and a centre of power in the area during the Middle Ages.
 The Old Hall was completely rebuilt in brick and timber in the late 16th century.
 New Croft Hall, also in Urmston, was the residence of a wealthy freeman and may have been moated.
 Urmston was only one of three manors in Trafford to have had two medieval halls, the others being Hale and Timperley.
 Neither of the halls has survived to the present day.
-The modern day descendants of the original inhabitants are still living locally, Both Lord M Gatward Snr and Jnr still reside in the area and can often be seen on horseback riding through their land close to the centre.
+The modern-day descendants of the original inhabitants are still living locally, Both Lord M Gatward Snr and Jnr still reside in the area and can often be seen on horseback riding through their land close to the centre.

 Farming was the main occupation in Urmston until the early 19th century, when weaving became a significant source of employment, although this later declined due to competition from large industry.
 In 1848, the population was recorded as being 771, with around 80% of the land being farmed.
 The opening of the Cheshire Lines Railway in 1873 allowed the town to grow as a commuter town: between 1871 and 1901 the population grew by over 650%, from 996 to 6,594.
 By 1901, farming had virtually died out, and the town became a residence for the middle classes.

 In 1948 the Minister for Health, Aneurin Bevan, conducted the symbolic inauguration of the National Health Service at Davyhulme's Park Hospital, now renamed Trafford General Hospital.

 The area was home to the first District heating system in England.
 In operation by 1948, a boiler house supplied hot water to 200 homes on a newly built housing estate.

 The water was heated with low-grade fuels such as peat and coke, with houses built in groups of four for better efficiency.

+A blue plaque commemorating the birth of the NHS on 5 July 1948 can be found on display at the hospital entrance.
+It was unveiled in 2018 by the Mayor of Greater Manchester and Andy Burnham to mark 70 years of the NHS.